Hirokazu TAKHASHI, Ph. D.

 Hirokazu Takahashi was born in Sendai, Japan, in 1975.
 He received B.S., M.S., and Ph.D. degrees in mechanical engineering from the University of Tokyo, Tokyo, Japan, in 1998, 2000, and 2003, respectively.
 After working as a research associate in Department of Engineering Synthesis, the University of Tokyo, he has joined Department of Mechano-Informatics, the Graduate School of Information Science and Technology, the University of Tokyo, as an assistant professor since 2004.
 In 2006, he has joined the Research Center for Advanced Science and Technology.
-In 2019, he has returned to Department of Mechano-Informatics, the Graduate School of Information Science and Technology, as an associate professor.
+In 2019, he has returned to Department of Mechano-Informatics, the Graduate School of Information Science and Technology, as an associate professor, and become a professor in 2023.
 His current research interests include areas of biomedical engineering ranging from rehabilitation engineering for restoring lost functions to experimental neurophysiology for understanding fundamental brain functions.

 |How does intelligence emerge from a neuronal network in the brain?
 To address